This month, shoe covers worn by Benjamin Franklin plumbers are serving a greater purpose.

 As plumbers put on their pink shoe covers in recognition of Breast Cancer Awareness Month, they’re not only protecting customers’ floors — they’re making small gestures they hope will have a huge impact.

 The annual October campaign to raise awareness for breast cancer is near and dear the to the hearts of many.
-That’s especially so for the Ben Franklin management team in Dallas.
+That’s especially so for the Benjamin Franklin management team in Dallas.

 How it Started